bobalazek/lambot/README.md

 ## TODO

-* Web UI, where you can see current trades, asset pair prices, charts, ... also manually enter or exit trades
 * Indicators implementation
 * Database persistance (prices, candlesticks, orders, trades, ...) into timescaledb
+* Web UI, where you can see current trades, asset pair prices, charts, ... also manually enter or exit trades -- WILL BE A SEPARATE REPO
-* Websocket implementation for fetching prices and candlesticks data
+* Websocket exchange implementation for fetching prices and candlesticks data
 * Backtesting
 * Other exchanges